How Sales Lead Tracking Software Will Boost Your Sales Game

 The sales process is about refinement: you take raw material and turn it into valuable, long-lasting customer relationships.
 Leads are that raw material.

-In the following sections, I'll go over everything you need to know about sales lead tracking apps, templates, processes, and more.
+In the following sections, I'll review everything you need to know about sales lead tracking apps, templates, processes, how they’re used to generate quality leads in a CRM system, and more.
 By the time you're done reading this, you'll be ready to put a lead management framework in place to help your sales reps close as many kick-ass deals as they possibly can.

 Let's get to it.